Loganlea, Queensland: Geography

+Loganlea is 4 km south-east of Logan Central and 25 km south-east of central Brisbane.
 The eastern boundary of Loganlea is marked by a winding section of the Logan River.
 The north of the suburb is aligned with the Beenleigh railway line.
 The western boundary follows part of both Scrubby Creek and Kingston Road.
 The Logan Motorway crosses the northern tip of Loganlea where access is provided via Kingston Road.
 Loganlea is one of three toll points on the road.

 Loganlea railway station serves the suburb (27.6707°S 153.1380°E).

 Loganlea State High School was built in the north-east close to the railway line.
 A police beat is located on the corner of Haig Road and Station Street.
 Towards the centre of the suburb is a small retail zone which includes a child-care centre.
 The Logan Artists Association art gallery and studio opened in 2012 and is located in Coral Street.
 In the east along Logan River the land is prone to flooding.
 Flooding is experienced at Loganlea Road near Webb Road when the Logan River breaks its banks.
 Evergreen Park and Sturdee Park are two large parks amongst many smaller others.